 Repair damage caused by bruxism: Patients who have suffered from bruxism in the past may have ground the enamel off their teeth.
 Applying porcelain covers not only restores the cosmetic appearance but protects teeth from sensitivity to hot and cold.

 Strengthen teeth with weakened enamel: If you have sensitive teeth or translucent teeth, it may be from too thin enamel, which can also eventually lead to problems like decay.

 Veneers vs. crowns vs. implants

 While veneers are a good solution for improving the cosmetic appearance of teeth, they are not a restorative solution for decayed or heavily damaged teeth.

 A crown is often the best way to restore a tooth that is cracked or has lost a lot of enamel.
-This covers the whole tooth, rather than just the front, and acts as a protective layer against further damage.
+It covers the whole tooth, rather than just the front, and acts as a protective layer against further damage.

 Severely damaged teeth may have to be extracted, and in this case, a dental implant or bridge can be fitted to fill the gap.
 A dental implant acts as a root inserted into the jaw bone, and as such is the best way to avoid long-term bone loss from a missing tooth.
 However, it is also the most expensive prosthetic tooth option.

 Whichever solution you are considering, your dentist will be happy to discuss the options with you.
 It can be easier than you realize to achieve a smile you’re proud of.